The Traveller’s Dilemma: Picking the Perfect Memory Card for Your Adventures

 By looking away from the camera, the person looking at the photo is drawn away from you to the scenery you are looking at.

-In this photo, I am looking out at the sun setting over the glaciers around Hofn in Iceland.
+In the photo on the left, I am looking out at the sun setting over the glaciers around Hofn in Iceland.
 Having on a large jacket and my hands in my pockets gives the sense of the cold temperature.
 Also the orange jacket provides impact as a dark coloured jacket would have disappeared amongst the rocks and water.

-In this photo, we had stopped by the road side in the Westfjords in Iceland to have a snack while taking in the spectacular scenery.
+In the photo on the right, we had stopped by the road side in the Westfjords in Iceland to have a snack while taking in the spectacular scenery.
 It was so cold, hence the big coat, beanie and gloves.
 But again I’m looking at the scenery and not the camera.

 I think the easiest way to explain this one is to tell you about our tradition.
 I love photography and for me capturing where we travel to is really important.
 So, on each of our adventures, my husband gets at least one photo of me taking a photo.

-In this photo, I am photographing the amazing Dynjandi Waterfall in the Westfjords of Iceland.
+In the photo on the left, I am photographing the amazing Dynjandi Waterfall in the Westfjords of Iceland.
+In the photo on the right, I am photographing the Fushimi Inari Shrine in Kyoto.

 So to start a travel photos tradition, think about some of the things you love doing why travelling to create your travel photo tradition.
 To get you started here are some ideas: